bernardtse/crowdfunding-etl/README.md

     - `datetime`
     - `json`
 2. Clone the repository to your local machine.
-3. Open `ETL_Mini_Project.ipynb` in Jupyter Notebook and execute the cells step-by-step.
+3. Open `etl_mini_project.ipynb` in Jupyter Notebook and execute the cells step-by-step.
-4. Run the `SQL/crowdfunding_db_schema.sql` script in PostgreSQL to create the database.
+4. Run the `sql/crowdfunding_db_schema.sql` script in PostgreSQL to create the database.

 **Note**: The `DROP DATABASE` and `CREATE DATABASE` commands must be run in `PSQL`, the terminal-based front-end for PostgreSQL.